 How to Set Up a Trust in New York City

 Trusts are tools, not products.
-The same trust structure can be brilliant for one family and pointless for another.
-Before drafting begins, the attorney needs to understand what you are actually trying to accomplish.
+The same structure can be ideal for one family and pointless for another.
+Before drafting begins, the attorney needs to understand what you are trying to accomplish.
 Common goals include:

-• Avoiding the cost, delay, and publicity of probate.
+• Avoiding the cost, delay, and publicity of probate in the Surrogate's Court.

 • Providing for a surviving spouse while preserving assets for children of an earlier marriage.